Lower & Middle Schools

 At Thornton-Donovan, we consider reading the foundation for learning.
 Therefore, we prioritize making all our students good readers and instilling a lifelong love of reading.
 All students must read at least two books as their summer assignment.
 The first book is mandatory, and the second is chosen from the given list.

-All assignments must be submitted by Monday, September 16, 2024
+All assignments must be submitted by the first week of school

 TIP: An outline will help you construct a well-developed essay.